The International Cat Association (TICA) Bengal Standard

 Preference should be given to cats with three or more shades; i.e., base color, markings, and dark outlining of those markings.

-Check out a more about the TICA standard with their official Bengal Standard as written by TICA
+Check out a more about the official Bengal Standards as written by TICA